On the Carath\'eodory number for strong convexity: Another criterion for the Minkowski summand

 Now consider the set

 it is compact and its projection to $\partial C$ has compact acyclic fibers $(A+t)\cap \partial B$ as already shown.
-Hence by the Vietoris--Begle theorem $Z$ has the same \v{C}ech cohomology as $\partial C$, which is the $(n-1)$-sphere.
+Hence by the Vietoris--Begle theorem (Lemma \ref{lemma:leray-map} above), $Z$ has the same \v{C}ech cohomology as $\partial C$, which is the $(n-1)$-sphere.

 Consider now the projection of $Z$ to the first summand, $\partial B$.
 A fiber of this projection over $x\in \partial B$ is